Installing Docker Compose on CentOS 7

 docker ps

-View all containers (including stopped ones):
+List all containers including stopped ones:

 docker ps -a

-Start containers in detached (background) mode:
+Start containers in the background:

 docker-compose up -d

-List all containers in the current Compose project:
+List containers in the current project:

 docker-compose ps